polychromatic/polychromatic-docs/pages/roadmap.md

 roadmap:
     - name: Internal Improvements
-      desc: Better tools, better code.
+      desc: Overhaul of the internals for improved performance and expandability.
       checked: progress
       completed:
         - Port to PyQt6
       in_progress:
-        null
+        - Full rewrite with static typing
       pending:
-        - Rewrite with static typing
         - Port tray applet to QSystemTrayIcon (drop GTK)
+        - Drop CLI interface

     - name: Presets & Triggers
-      desc: A release for one-click changes and convenient automation.
+      desc: New feature to enable one-click actions and convenient automation.
       checked: false
       completed:
         null